 While analyzing the keywords for which your page is ranking, be sure to align them with the page’s actual content.
 Once this is accomplished, you may wish to look at a topic cluster framework.
 This groups your site’s pages into clusters determined by subject, which can help you guide organic traffic to the appropriate pages.

 It’s Time to Bounce

 High website bounce often is a warning sign that your website may have content or functionality issues.
 Look at who visits your site, how long they visit, what devices they use, and where they’re referred from.
-Keyword analysis allows you to determine what your visitors are looking for, helping you create content that’s aligned with their needs.
+A technical SEO audit helps you identify keywords and allows you to determine what your visitors are looking for, helping you create content that’s aligned with their needs.
 This allows you to identify patterns that can help you fix your bounce problems and ensure your site’s success.